Sulfuric acid: Polarity and conductivity

-The comparable equilibrium constant for water, Kw is 10−14, a factor of 1010 (10 billion) smaller.
+The corresponding equilibrium constant for water, Kw is 10−14, a factor of 1010 (10 billion) smaller.

 In spite of the viscosity of the acid, the effective conductivities of the H3SO4+ and HSO4- ions are high due to an intramolecular proton-switch mechanism (analogous to the Grotthuss mechanism in water), making sulfuric acid a good conductor of electricity.
 It is also an excellent solvent for many reactions.

 Chemical properties

-Reaction with water and dehydrating property

-Because the hydration reaction of sulfuric acid is highly exothermic, dilution should be performed by adding the acid to the water rather than the water to the acid, to avoid acid splashing.
-Because the reaction favors the rapid protonation of water, addition of acid to the water ensures that the acid is the limiting reagent.
-This reaction may be thought of as the formation of hydronium ions: